Shopping Cart Logo

 Some individuals may be more susceptible to toxic effects of a heavy metal or other chemicals than others, for example: patients with autism, multiple chemical sensitivity, chronic fatigue syndrome, genetic deficiency of glutathione production, aberrant homocysteine metabolism, and other genomic variations may be more susceptible.

-In conclusion, heavy metal toxicity can cause cellular damage and disease even in very small amounts.
-Given the growing evidence of correlation between heavy metal burden and disease states, any test showing heavy metals deserves to be treated, if only for preventative purposes.
-Ideal level of heavy metals in human tissue is zero, if we are to prevent the development of chronic illness.
+In conclusion, toxic metal toxicity can cause cellular damage and disease even in very small amounts.
+Given the growing evidence of correlation between toxic metal burden and disease states, any test showing heavy metals deserves to be treated, if only for preventative purposes.
+Ideal level of toxic metals in human tissue is zero, if we are to prevent the development of chronic illness.

 Product successfully added to your cart.View Cart